 The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.
 Past performance contained in this document or video is not a reliable indicator of future performance whilst any forecasts, projections and simulations contained herein should not be relied upon as an indication of future results.
 Where overseas investments are held the rate of currency exchange may cause the value of such investments to go down as well as up.
 Investments in emerging markets are by their nature higher risk and potentially more volatile than those inherent in some established markets.
-Economies in emerging markets generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values and other protectionist measures imposed or negotiated by the countries with which they trade.
-These economies also have been and may continue to be affected adversely by economic conditions in the countries in which they trade.
-Investments are subject to market risks, read all investment related documents carefully.
+Economies in emerging markets generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values and other protectionist measures imposed or negotiated subject to market risks, read all investment related documents carefully.